Learning Support Policy

 - An Ann Locke profile may be filled out with the support of the SENCO.

-- The Code of Practice will be followed and the school may seek advice from our area Early Years Sector Improvement Advisor to provide support and advice to both the school and parents about how to proceed with the concern.
+- The school may seek advice from Surrey Early Years Educational Effectiveness Team or SEND Team to provide support and advice to both the school and parents about how to proceed with the concern.

-As a parent you may also raise a concern about your child’s development at any time by requesting a meeting with your child’s Keyperson/Class teacher or SENCO.
+As a parent you may also raise a concern about your child’s development at any time by requesting a meeting with your child’s class teacher or the SENCO.

 Year 1 and above at Westward

-As your child moves into Year 1 the Reception teacher will hold a transfer meeting with the Year 1 Class teacher and discuss any special educational needs and disability support required for individuals within the cohort.
+As your child moves into Year 1 the Reception class teacher will hold a transfer meeting with the Year 1 class teacher and discuss the end of Foundation Stage Profile results and any special educational needs and disability support required for individuals within the cohort.

 Each child’s individual progress will continue to be monitored throughout their time at Westward through observations and assessments and if at any time a class teacher has concerns they will inform the SENCO who will organise a meeting with the parents to discuss next steps.

-2. How will the setting support my child/young person?
+2. How will the setting support my child?

 In the Early Years at Westward

-- After initial meetings with parents/SENCO/Keyperson or Class teacher the following steps may be taken.
+- After initial meetings with the SENCO, class teacher and parents the following steps may be taken.
 (They are not listed in any particular order)

-- The Keyperson will continue to carry out observations/collect evidence about concern
+- The class teacher will continue to carry out observations/collect evidence about the concern.

 - The SENCO will observe and advise.